E-commerce

 Centralized merchant-side billing through the Shopify ecosystem.

-Technical alignment with documented changes (performance, auth, billing).
+Technical alignment with documented developments (performance, auth, billing).

-On the merchant side, installing an app from the App Store is often the beginning of a long relationship: support, setup, ROI.
-Qstomy is part of this ecosystem by helping stores automate support and AI-assisted sales on Shopify.
-If you build integrations or customer journeys, keep in mind the same clarity requirements as for an app review: predictable flows and well-governed data.
-For store-side integration, see our AI chatbot on Shopify page and the e-commerce chatbot article.
+On the merchant side, installing an app from the App Store is often the beginning of a long relationship: support, configuration, ROI.
+Qstomy fits into this ecosystem by helping stores automate support and AI-assisted selling on Shopify.
+If you're building integrations or customer journeys, keep in mind the same requirement for clarity as for an app review: predictable flows and well-governed data.
+For the store-side integration, see our page AI chatbot on Shopify and the article e-commerce chatbot.

 Summary

 Publishing on the Shopify App Store requires aligning your product, documentation, and listing with the App Store requirements, best practices, and revenue rules.
-Immediate OAuth, minimal scopes, Shopify billing, storefront performance, and an honest listing are recurring levers.
-The April 2025 changelog sets the framework for the one-million-dollar lifetime revenue threshold and the effective date of contractual updates on June 16, 2025.
-Add solid GDPR compliance if you handle European data.
-Finally, iterate after publishing: quality is continuous.
+Immediate OAuth, minimal scopes, Shopify billing, storefront performance, and an honest listing are the recurring levers.
+The April 2025 changelog sets the framework for the lifetime revenue threshold of one million dollars and the effective date of contractual updates to June 16, 2025.
+Add serious GDPR compliance if you handle European data.
+Finally, iterate after publication: quality is continuous.

 FAQ